-Pupil areas of the school building are on one level, all entrances and exits are accessible and there is a fully equipped disabled toilet.
+Pupil areas of both school buildings are in one level, all entrances and exits are accessible and there is a fully equipped disabled toilet.
 All entrances and exits are fully accessible.
 All classrooms have interactive whiteboards and access to iPads to enable visual learning.
 Seating arrangements are considered carefully to ensure a good visual and auditory environment for learners.

 How will we support your child when they leave our school or move to another class?

-Where else can I find support information as a parent of SEN?
+Where else can I find support information as a parent of SEND?

 You can read our policies on relevant issues by requesting copies from the school office, these include: